DuffChagas/MAQS/README.md

 # MAQS
 Homework for MAQS Quest

-Homeworks submitted by Duff Chagas for the MAQS Quest
+Homeworks submitted by Duff Chagas (daisy.chagas@softvision.com) for the MAQS Quest.